react-native-elements/react-native-elements-app/README.md

 ```

-The for React Native Elements is located [here](https://github.com/dabit3/React-Native-Elements).
+The API for React Native Elements is located [here](https://github.com/dabit3/React-Native-Elements).